yanboishere/yanboishere/README.md

 <br>

-If you like my projects, you can buy me a ☕ coffee  🍦 or 🍰 cake at [Charmve Sponsors](https://charmve.github.io/sponsor.html) to support me, click the button.
+If you like my projects, you can buy me a ☕ coffee  🍦 or 🍰 cake to support me.
+Click the button.
 Your name will be shown at [https://yanboishere.github.io/](https://yanboishere.github.io/).

 <!--START_SECTION:sponsors-->
 <a href="https://www.buymeacoffee.com/yanbo"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>